English national identity

+Features

+English identity emerged from the Anglo-Saxon period after the fall of Roman Britain, with the unification of various kingdoms under figures like Alfred the Great in the 9th century.
+The Norman Conquest in 1066 layered Norman influences onto this Germanic base, shaping the language, governance, and culture.
+Over centuries, events like Magna Carta (1215), the English Reformation (16th century), and the Industrial Revolution (18th-19th centuries) fostered a narrative of individualism, parliamentary democracy, and innovation as hallmarks of Englishness.
 Although Englishness and Britishness are used synonymously in some contexts, the two terms are not identical, and the relation of each to the other is complex.
 Englishness is often a response to different national identities within Britain, such as Scottishness, Irishness, Welshness and Cornishness.

+Culturally, English identity is often linked to symbols and traditions: the English language (a global lingua franca), tea-drinking, pub culture, Shakespeare, a dry sense of humour, queuing etiquette, cream teas, and sports like cricket, football and rugby.
+Though they are British institutions, the monarchy and the BBC are often tied to English identity owing to their geographic bases in England.
+The countryside with its rolling hills, villages, and pubs also plays a big role in the romanticised self-image, contrasting with urban centres like London, a global melting pot.
+Socially, English identity is tied to values like "fair play," politeness, understatement, stoicism (the "stiff upper lip"), and parliamentary democracy.
+Events like the Last Night of the Proms or Guy Fawkes Night also contribute to a shared cultural fabric, though they are not unique to England.

 Sometimes Englishness is thought to be encapsulated in terms of a particular relation to sport: fair play, for instance.
 Arguably, England's "national games" are football and, particularly, cricket.
 As cricket historian Dominic Malcolm argues, the link between cricket and England's national identity became solidified through literature.
-Works such as James Love's "Cricket: an heroic poem" and Mary Mitford's "our Village," along with Nyren's "cricketers of my Time" and Pycroft's "The Cricket Field," purported to identify the characteristics of cricket with the notional characteristics of English society, such as pragmatism, integrity, and independence.
+Works such as James Love's Cricket: an heroic poem and Mary Mitford's Our Village, along with Nyren's The Cricketers of My Time and Pycroft's The Cricket Field, purported to identify the characteristics of cricket with the notional characteristics of English society, such as pragmatism, integrity, and independence.

+English identity has shifted significantly in recent centuries.
+The British Empire’s peak saw Englishness intertwined with imperial pride, but its decline after World War II prompted a reevaluation.
+England’s population is diverse, with immigration from former colonies, Europe, and beyond reshaping urban centres like London, Manchester, and Liverpool.
+This has led to tensions and discussions about what "Englishness" means in a globalised, multiethnic society.
+Some associate it with rural nostalgia while others see it as urban, dynamic, and cosmopolitan.